Dear Colleagues,

 Professor Lehn founded the Institute of Supramolecular Science and Engineering (ISIS) in Strasbourg in 2002.
 He has been involved in a large number of public and private boards and committees and also participated in several start-up companies.
 As president of the non-governmental International Organization for Chemical Sciences in Development (IOCD), he aims, together with a group of dedicated colleagues, to contribute to helping chemists in developing countries.

 Author of more than 1000 scientific publications and two books, Lehn is a member of many academies and institutions.
-He has received numerous international honors and awards, among them Officer of the French National Order of Merit (1993), Grand Officer of the French Legion of Honour (2014), Österreichisches Ehrenzeichen für Wissenschaft und Kunst, (Austrian Decoration for Science and Art -first class, 2001), the Grosses Verdienstkreuz mit Stern der Bundesrepublik Deutschland (Knight Commander's Cross of the Order of Merit of the Federal Republic of Germany - 2009), and was conferred the Order of the Rising Sun, Second Class, Gold, and Silver Star by the Government of Japan (2019).
+He has received numerous international honors and awards, including Officer of the French National Order of Merit (1993), Grand Officer of the French Legion of Honour (2014), Österreichisches Ehrenzeichen für Wissenschaft und Kunst, (Austrian Decoration for Science and Art -first class, 2001), and the Grosses Verdienstkreuz mit Stern der Bundesrepublik Deutschland (Knight Commander's Cross of the Order of Merit of the Federal Republic of Germany - 2009), and was conferred the Order of the Rising Sun, Second Class, Gold, and Silver Star by the Government of Japan (2019).

 Prof. Atta-ur-Rahman (FRS) is a Fellow of the Royal Society (London), and an Honorary Life Fellow of the Kings College Cambridge University.
 He is the author/editor of 300 books published by major US/European presses and has 1,200 research publications, 62 chapters in books and 15 patents to his credit.
 He is the Editor-in-Chief of several Chemistry journals, including Current Medicinal Chemistry.
 He is also the editor of a novel book series Studies in Natural Product Chemistry, being published by Elsevier Science Publishers.
-87 Volumes of this monumental book series have already been published.
+Eighty seven Volumes of this monumental book series have already been published.